Can Gukesh Bounce Back At Norway Chess?

 It will be fascinating to see how Gukesh fares against Praggnanandhaa in round five, with the all-Indian clash likely to determine whether the world champion can still emerge as a genuine title contender or if his campaign continues to wobble in the elite field of Norway Chess.

-On Thursday, Gukesh made a silent exit after being outclassed by world No.1 Magnus Carlsen in the blockbuster showdown that had gripped Oslo all day, while Praggnanandhaa stole the spotlight with a far more defiant display, first halting the unbeaten run of Alireza Firouzja in classical chess before crushing him in the Armageddon tie-breaker.
+On Thursday, Gukesh made a silent exit after being outclassed by world No.1 Magnus Carlsen in the blockbuster showdown that had gripped Oslo all day, while Praggnanandhaa stole the spotlight with a far more defiant display, first holding Vincent Keymer in classical chess and then beating him in Armageddon.

 The contrasting performances of the two Indians have not gone unnoticed among spectators, many of whom are eager to see Gukesh mount a comeback in a year when he will defend his world title, though the he himself had admitted before Norway Chess that criticism of his recent dip in form since becoming world champion was justified.